gesellc/flash-mob-programming/README.md

 A mob programming format, aimed towards creating trust quickly in newly formed mobs.

+We do this by coming together applying very strict rules for a short time.
+If these rules do their job, they create structure and space to actively listen, practice empathy and getting to know each other.
+Having acted out this explicit marker of trust we then free ourselves from these rules, iterating and improving as a team, enjoying the ride in pursuit of flow.

 # Guiding Questions

 Can a small set of rules help a newly formed mob to build trust quickly?